 Do you want to make a separate RSS feed for each category in WordPress?

 Categories allow you to easily sort your content into major sections.
-Adding category RSS feeds can help your users subscribe to specific areas of your website that interest them.
+Adding category RSS feeds can help users subscribe to specific areas of your website that interest them and boost SEO.

 In this article, we will show you how to easily make a separate RSS feed for each category in WordPress.
-We’ll also talk about how you can use them effectively to grow your website.
+We will also talk about how you can use these feeds effectively to grow your website.

 Categories and tags are two of the main default taxonomies in WordPress.
 They allow you to easily sort and organize your content into different subjects and topics.

-By default, each category on your WordPress website has its own RSS feed.
-You can locate this RSS feed by simply adding ‘feed’ at the end of the category page URL.
+By default, each category on your WordPress website has its own RSS feed (Really Simple Syndication).
+You can easily locate it by simply adding ‘feed’ at the end of the category page URL.

-For instance, if you had a category called ‘News’ with a URL like this:
+For instance, if you have a category called ‘News’ on your WordPress site, then its URL will look like this:

 https://example.com/category/news/